diverso-lab/uvlhub/README.md

 # uvlhub.io

-Repository of feature models in UVL format integrated with Zenodo and FlamaPy - Developed by DiversoLab
+Repository of feature models in UVL format integrated with Zenodo and flamapy following Open Science principles - Developed by DiversoLab

 ## Official documentation